Deepzima/sanic-handler-example/README.md

 ### 📚 Description
-With this POC we have to test Sanic framework in a prototype microservice app.
+With this POC we have to test Sanic framework in a prototype microservice app for gateway GHQL using.
+This is a way for me to familiarize myself with the language and libraries.